jonasbergqvist/saas-cms-visual-builder-workshop/README.md

 ## 10. [Add SimpleElementComponent](https://github.com/jonasbergqvist/saas-cms-visual-builder-workshop/blob/main/README-x10-Create-element-component.md)
 This section will go through how to create an element component in a NextJs app, and how to reference it from the experience component.

+## 11. Next step
+Look into the [Optimizely SaaS starter](https://github.com/remkoj/optimizely-saas-starter) to get things like "preview mode", deployment to Vercel etz.